grafana/agent/docs/configuration/traces-config.md

 # discovery and building metrics from traces using Loki.
 It should be considered experimental.
 automatic_logging:
   # Indicates where the stream of log lines should go.
 Either supports writing
-  # to a logs instance defined in this same shared or to stdout.
+  # to a logs instance defined in this same config or to stdout.
   [ backend: <string> | default = "stdout" | supported "stdout", "logs_instance" ]
   # Indicates the logs instance to write logs to.
   # Required if backend is set to logs_instance.